-5.2.
-Isotope fingerprinting and ocean circulation
+5.2 Isotope fingerprinting and ocean circulation

-The geochemical fingerprinting approach confirmed the suitability of using Nd and Pb isotopes (except Pb/Pb) as reliable 365 proxies for the discrimination among the distinct sectors of the Southwestern Atlantic margin.
-Indeed, the first axis provided more than 99% of explained variance (Figure 4).
-The distribution of the samples and, together with the recognition of the potential sources (Table 2), allows tracing a correlation among isotopic signatures, sediment sources, and ocean circulation.
-Figures 7 to 9 present the bathymetrical variations of the isotopes and positions of the STSF (continuous line) and SB 370 (continuous line with horizontal bars) identified in the LLC2160 output.
-The positions of both oceanographic features in the LLC2160 simulation are broadly consistent with previous studies (e.g., Boebel et al., 1999a; Boebel et al., 1999b; Piola et al., 2008).
+The geochemical fingerprinting approach confirmed the suitability of using Nd and Pb isotopes (except 206Pb/204Pb) as reliable proxies for discrimination among the distinct sectors of the southwestern Atlantic margin.
+Indeed, the first axis provided more than 99% of explained variance (Fig. 4).
+The distribution of the samples, together with the recognition of the potential sources (Table 2), allows tracing a correlation among isotopic signatures, sediment sources, and ocean circulation.

+Figures 7 to 9 present the bathymetrical variations of the isotopes and positions of the STSF (continuous line) and SB (continuous line with horizontal bars) identified in the LLC2160 output.
+The positions of both oceanographic features in the LLC2160 simulation are broadly consistent with previous studies (e.g., Boebel et al., 1999ab; Piola et al., 2008).
 The LLC2160 output, together with the isotopic values, allows us to present the bathymetrical variations of those features.
 As observed, there are clear distinctions in the signature corresponding to both fronts.
-The STSF presents only minor seasonal variations, and its control is probably related to the interaction between the RdlP plume and the subsurface water 375 masses distribution.
+The STSF presents only minor seasonal variations, and its control is probably related to the interaction between the RdlP plume and the subsurface water mass distribution.
 During austral summer, the strong stratification (Möller et al., 2008) inhibits RdlP sedimentation southward of the STSF.
 During austral winter, the northeastward RdlP plume promotes the offshore displacement of subtropical waters (Möller et al., 2008), enabling the deposition of fine sediments on the shelf north of the STSF.
 On the upper and middle slope, the southward displacement of the thickened Brazil Current, carrying the recirculated AAIW, likely limits RdlP sedimentation (Schmid et al., 2000).
-There are apparent differences in the Nd and Pb signatures in the intermediate zone, at about 34°S - 35°S; this boundary might represent the northernmost limit of the BMC (Benthien and Müller, 2000; Pezzi et al., 2009).
+There are apparent differences in the Nd and Pb signatures in the intermediate zone at about 34-35° S; this boundary might represent the northernmost limit of the BMC (Benthien and Müller, 2000; Pezzi et al., 2009).

 This integrated analysis suggests no transport of sediments from the Argentinean sector to the southern Brazilian margin.
-On the other hand, based on the same analysis, we can confirm that sediments from the Rio de la Plata reach, at least partially, the Santos sector, i.e., to the north of 28°S. Concerning the SB, there is a clear distinction in isotopic signatures below the 500 m isobath, less radiogenic Nd prevailing to the north of the bifurcation.
-We thus argue that both STSF and SB also separate distinct geochemical provinces on the Southwestern Atlantic margin.
+On the other hand, based on the same analysis, we can confirm that sediments from the Río de la Plata reach, at least partially, the Santos sector, i.e., to the north of 28° S. Concerning the SB, there is a clear distinction in isotopic signatures below the 500 m isobath, with less radiogenic Nd prevailing to the north of the bifurcation.
+We thus argue that both STSF and SB also separate distinct geochemical provinces on the southwestern Atlantic margin.

-The Argentinean and part of the Uruguayan upper margins are covered by Andean-Patagonian sediments, redistributed by the shelf circulation and Malvinas Currents.
+The Argentinean and part of the Uruguayan upper margins are covered by Andean-Patagonian sediments redistributed by the shelf circulation and Malvinas Current.
 The STSF and BMC block the transport of these sediments to the north.
-This finding corroborates Hernández-Molina et al. (2016) and Franco-Fraguas et al. (2016), who defined the northernmost limit of a megacontouritic feature on the Uruguayan slope.
-Sediments located more profound than the 2,000 m isobath present an Antarctic signature, transported either by the bottom circulation (UCDW and LCDW) or ice-rafted debris.
+This finding corroborates Hernández-Molina et al. (2016) and Franco-Fraguas et al. (2016), who defined the northernmost limit of a mega-contouritic feature on the Uruguayan slope.
+Sediments located deeper than the 2000 m isobath present an Antarctic signature, transported either by the bottom circulation (UCDW and LCDW) or ice-rafted debris.